connexcs/docs/invoice.md

 ![alt text][invoice-2]

-A new page would open which would show an invoice ready to be filled.
+A new page will open which will show an invoice ready to be filled.

 2)	Select the customer from the drop down menu where "Required" is written.
 Invoice would be generated against that customer.

 ![alt text][invoice-5]

 To add an item into your invoice, select "Add Invoice Item".
-Fill out the info and select a package; amount would be generated according to the package.
+Fill out the info and select a package; amount will be generated according to the package.
 You can add multiple items this way.

 ![alt text][invoice-6]